Zipangu (song)

 "Zipangu" (ジパング, Jipangu) is Pink Lady's 11th single.
-Peaking at number 4 on the Oricon charts, it was the duo's first single since "Pepper Keibu" in 1976 to not reach number 1. and number 2 on the Japanese Music Labo charts.
+Peaking at number 4 on the Oricon charts, it was the duo's first single since "Pepper Keibu" in 1976 to not reach number 1.
+It also reached number 2 on the Japanese Music Labo charts.
 The single sold over a million copies.

 The title, Zipangu, refers to the accounts of Marco Polo on Japan.

-The song was also featured on the Japanese music show The Best Ten, where it peaked at #7.
+The song was featured on the Japanese music show The Best Ten, where it peaked at #7.

 A re-recorded version of the song was included on the 2-disc greatest hits release, INNOVATION, released in December 2010.

 Track listing (7" vinyl)

 All tracks composed by Shunichi Tokura, lyrics written by Yū Aku.